robbowland/internet-of-things/README.md

 #### ℹ️ Note
 >
-> *All contained code was originally written in 2020 during my time studying Computer Science at the [University of Sheffield](https://www.sheffield.ac.uk/).*
+> *All contained code was originally written in 2021 (over the space of 2 days) during my time studying Computer Science at the [University of Sheffield](https://www.sheffield.ac.uk/).*
 > *Most non-code related items have been removed, as has the commit history, for public display.*
 >
 > *Original and complete repositories are stored privately in their original location on [GitLab](https://gitlab.com/university-assignments/com3505-internet-of-things).*